OAdeven/termx-ternux-esay-command/README.md

 termx is a command for termux.
 You can install pkg or open or access nano.
 It is especially suitable for beginners.

 <h1>how use?</h1>
 For installation instructions, you can go to the release or go to my site and install.

-After installation, run the termux app (if you don't have the app, compress the zip file installed together and install it.)
-Then enter "cd /sdcard/Dwnload".
-Then type "bash termx.sh" and you're done.
+For installation instructions, see how install.

 <h1>Known bugs and bugs not yet fixed </h1>

+none bug

+found bug? my website or issuse report.